cudoventures/cudos-builders/public-docs/local-network/local-network.md

 ```

-If all steps are completed successfully, you should see a newly generated file:
+ If all steps are completed successfully, you should have a running seed node for the root-validator-01

-`/var/lib/cudos/CudosData/cudos-data-seed-node-client-testnet-public-01/tendermint.nodeid`
-that contains your **node ID**, consisting of a long string of random characters.
+### Congrats !
+You now have your own validator cluster on a local blockchain network at your disposal